 Chart Toppers

-“Nothing Compares 2 U” is an emotional ballad that was written by legendary musician, Prince (and recorded by the late Sinead O’Connor).
-The lyrics within express feelings of deep loss and longing for a former lover.Top of Form In 2007, VH1 ranked it at #10 on its list of the “100 Greatest Songs of the Nineties”.
-On this very day, April 25th 1990, it was the #1 song in America, topping Billboard’s Hot 100 chart.
-If you’d like to have a listen, please feel free to use the provided link.…
+“With or Without You” is an introspective ballad that was recorded by Irish rock band, U2.
+The lyrics within explore various themes of love, dependence, and spirituality.
+In 1988, it earned a Grammy Award for “Song of the Year”, and in 2004, Rolling Stone magazine placed it on their list of the “500 Greatest Songs of All-Time.
+On this very day, May 29th 1987, it was the #1 song in America, topping Billboard’s Hot 100 chart.
+If you’d like to have a listen, please feel free to use the provided…

 Read More